 - Have a volume surcharge of one percent for trades over 500,000 shares.

-- Free web platform is too basic and need to pay a $15 per month for their advanced platform.
+- The free web platform is basic and you need to pay $15 per month for their more advanced platform.